rs/rest-layer/README.md

 REST Layer handles client request cancellation using [net/context](https://golang.org/x/net/context).
 In case the client closes the connection before the server has finish processing the request, the context is canceled.
 This context is passed to the resource handler so it can listen for those cancelations and stop the processing (see [Data Storage Handler](#data-storage-handler) section for more information about how to implement resource handlers.

 Timeout is implement the same way.
-If a timeout is set at server level through `rest.Handler` `RequestTimeout` property or if the `timeout` query-string parameter is passed with a duration value compatible with `time.ParseDuration`, the context will be set with a deadline set to that value.
+If a timeout is set at server level through [rest.Handler](https://godoc.org/github.com/rs/rest-layer#Handler) `RequestTimeout` property or if the `timeout` query-string parameter is passed with a duration value compatible with [time.ParseDuration](http://golang.org/pkg/time/#ParseDuration), the context will be set with a deadline set to that value.

 When a request is stopped because the client closed the connection, the response HTTP status is set to `499 Client Closed Request` (for logging purpose).
 When a timeout is set and the request has reached this timeout, the response HTTP status is set to `509 Gateway Timeout`.

 ## Data Storage Handler

 REST Layer doesn't handle storage of resources directly.
-A `mem.MemoryHandler` is provided as an example but should be used for testing only.
+A [mem.MemoryHandler](https://godoc.org/github.com/rs/rest-layer-mem#MemoryHandler) is provided as an example but should be used for testing only.

 A resource handler is easy to write though.
 Some handlers for popular databases are available (soon), but you may want to write your own to put an API in front of anything you want.
-It is very easy to write a data storage handler, you just need to implement the `rest.ResourceHandler` interface:
+It is very easy to write a data storage handler, you just need to implement the [rest.ResourceHandler](https://godoc.org/github.com/rs/rest-layer#ResourceHandler) interface:

 ```go
 type ResourceHandler interface {